+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 The statue looks out over an illuminated Rainbow Bridge during the evening hours and is unofficially called the city’s best view.

-Osaka and Shimoda have two replica siblings to visit, but the goddess of Tokyo is clearly the most popular because of Tokyo-Bay and the Rainbow Bridge in the background.
+Osaka and Shimoda have two replica siblings to visit, but the goddess of Tokyo is the most popular because of Tokyo Bay and the Rainbow Bridge in the background.

 Tempel tokyo city emperor